 What is a lifetime mortgage?

 A lifetime mortgage is a way of releasing money from your home without having to move.

-It's a loan that's secured against your home to give you a tax-free cash sum or smaller amounts that you can take as and when you need.
+It's a loan that's secured against your home that can be used to repay your existing residential mortgage.